tmtsoftware/csw/RELEASING.md

 ## Steps to release

+### Release msocket
+1. Release `msocket`
+    There is not pieline to release msocket but only `git tag v0.0.0` and `git push origin v0.0.0`
+2. update msocket tag version in csw

 ### csw
 1. Update release notes (`notes/<version>.markdown`) in `csw` repo
 #### Note - The version in `notes` should be of format `v1.0.0` but while triggering the pipeline build parameter should be of format `1.0.0`